leanderseige/eurorackdiy/PSU.md

 # A Power Supply for my DIY Eurorack

 **WARNING!
 This device operates with high voltage.
 This is life-threateningly dangerous!
 This is a documentation.
 Not a manual.
 I may have made mistakes.
 If you try to build a similar device, the entire risk is yours alone!
-If you do not feel 100% safe in handling high voltage, do not do it and buy a safe, industrially manufactured device.**
+If you don't have training or don't feel 1000% confident in handling high voltage, DON'T DO IT and buy a safe, industrially manufactured device.**

 If you find mistakes or suggestions for improvement, please don't hesitate and send them my way.